14 Jul Depression Treatment

 You may be reading this because you’re trying to figure out if you would benefit from a little more support from a registered psychologist.
 You may be wondering if you would benefit from receiving depression treatment by a warm and caring psychologist.

-Have experienced a loss of interest in your usual hobbies?
-Perhaps lost interest in usual tennis lessons or seeing friends for a dinner?
+- Have you experienced a loss of interest in your usual interests or hobbies?

 Often it starts by noticing the depressed mood is more than 1-2 days of the week, but rather feeling consistently down for a period of 2 weeks or even more.
 When feeling down, you could notice it has caused significant trouble feeling connected with your friends, or perhaps family members, work colleagues or even school.